Nariod/RustPacker/README.md

 ### Sliver
 You can generate raw [Sliver](https://github.com/BishopFox/sliver) shellcode using Sliver's "--format shellcode".
 Ex:
-- `generate --mtls 127.0.0.1:443 --format shellcode --windows`
+- `generate --mtls 127.0.0.1:443 --format shellcode --windows --evasion`
-- Do not use Shikata Ga Nai (SGN) Sliver encoder if prompted.
-RustPacker templates do not use RWX memory regions, which are required for SGN to work.
+- You can now use Shikata Ga Nai (SGN) Sliver encoder if prompted.
+RustPacker templates now use RWX memory regions, which are required for SGN to work.

 ## Todo
 - [X] Port createThread Rust template